windwerfer/volubilis_dict/README.md

 and English-Thai has a Level to each word, judging how basic it is (B = basic, A1 = intermediate, A2 = advanced, s = special).<br><br><br>

 <img  style='width:80%;max-width:1445px;'  src='https://github.com/windwerfer/volubilis_dict/blob/main/screenshot/example_pronouciation_search-dictbox_android.png'><br>
-there is a pronounciation search. eg .maa (the sound of the thai word) would find มา, ม้า and หมา. almost every word has a pronuciation entry.<br><br><br>
+ there is a pronounciation search. eg .maa (the sound of the thai word) would find มา, ม้า and หมา. almost every word has a pronuciation entry.
+The .pr-merge variant groups words by pronunciation, showing tone-variants together.<br><br><br>

 this project converts the Volubilis Thai-English dictionary (released as spread sheat or pdf) to a standart dictionary format.<br><br><br>